 Your brain on pregnancy

 Has anyone said you must have “mommy brain” when you space out at a meeting or can’t remember what you were going to say?
-Your brain is embarking on an impressive learning curve that will continue after your baby is born, but is mommy brain real?
+Your brain is embarking on an impressive learning curve that will continue after your baby is born.

 You said it!
 Advice from real moms